NickyVerslycken/MKT-TTT-QoS/README.md

       - Copy the script from the file "basic-configuration" and past it in the terminal of your router.
       - When it's fully deployed disconnect from ether1 and connect you computer to ether2.
       - Connect ether1 to the internet RJ45 connection in your desk.
- -  Firewall rules:
+ -  firewall-rules:
      - This are the rules you will inplement in the address list and the mangle rules in your configuration.
- -  Firewall rules extended:
+ -  firewall-rules-extended:
      - This rules are an extension for the address list, you don't need them to implement but that are subnets of more streaming servers of the same company.
- -  Queue rules
+ -  queue-rules
      - This is the configuration for the Queue type's and the Queue tree

 ----------------------------------------------------------------------------